ig3/srf/README.md

 been removed, it seems.
 Anyway, the template folder was still present in 2.1.16 but gone by 2.1.28, my next archive.
-This was the beginning of the pervasive changes, including the move to rust and fragmentation of the implementations of various features that put me of developing Anki addons or trying to improve the Anki scheduler.
+This was the beginning of the pervasive changes, including the move to rust and fragmentation of the implementations of various features that put me off developing Anki addons or trying to improve the Anki scheduler.
 Quite an aside to templating, but template rendering is just one more feature that is now fragmented between python and rust code.
 And it seems no longer using anything like an